-- There are two lectures remaining in this semester: May 8 and May 12.
-The final exam is May 19. - Slide 2 lists the major topics yet to be covered.
+- Slide 3 lists the major topics yet to be covered.
+This is the last lecture presentation for this course.
 This lecture looks at the principles of Urban Geography.
 Material is found in textbook chapter 10.
-Normally this would be done in 2 lectures, but I am condensing this topic into a 11⁄2 lecture presentation because of the shortened semester.
-The slides will be a continuous series without a period break.
-Political Geography, as scheduled from the beginning of the semester, will be covered by readings and Extra Credit III atlas exercise. - Slide 4: Before we can study urbanized areas, we need a basic understanding of human living arrangements on earth.
+Political Geography, as scheduled from the beginning of the semester, will be covered by readings and Atlas Extra Credit III.
+The final exam will be available from Friday, May 21 to Monday, May 24. - Slide 4: Settlement.
+Before we can study urbanized areas, we need a basic understanding of human living arrangements on earth.
 Settlement is a place where a person or group of people decide to live and is differentiated by size, spacing and function.
 Function is the key factor as we shall see.
 These then fit into a hierarchy of settlement that exhibit different complexities. - Slide 5.
 Hierarchy of Settlement.
 Rural is the lowest and least complex category of settlement.
 There is a low population density, dispersed pattern of houses and simple set of functions present (to be defined later).
-As we move up the hierarchy, there is an increase in density, pattern and function; new names are applied to the settlement types: from isolated dwelling and hamlet to megalopolis and conurbation. - Slides 6-7: Examples of rural settlement.
-Included are nucleated villages where there is concentrated settlement pattern, denser grouping of people and the beginnings of specialized functions by people not directly engaged with the land. - Slide 8: Urban Geography.
-Listed are the three zones associated with non-agricultural nucleated settlements.
+As we move up the hierarchy, there is an increase in density, pattern and function; new names are applied to the settlement types: from isolated dwelling and hamlet to megalopolis and conurbation. - Slides 6-7: Examples of Rural Settlement.
+Included are nucleated villages where there is concentrated settlement pattern, denser grouping of people and the beginnings of specialized functions by people not directly engaged with the land. - Slides 8-9: Urban Geography.
+Listed are the three categories of non-agricultural nucleated settlements.
 Know the difference between urban area, suburbia and exurbia.
-Slide 9 illustrates several types of urban areas. - Slide 10 is an interactive article from the NYTimes showing the results a project to map every building in the US.
+Slide 9 illustrates several types of urban areas. - Slide 10: Mapping America's Settlement Pattern.
+This is an interactive article from the NYTimes showing the results a project to map every building in the US.
 The black dots reflect the visible aspect of human building construction, not the cities per se, as there are many dots outside of the formal cities.
 The white areas have no buildings.
 Looking at southeastern Pennsylvania on the right-hand map, we can see the crest lines of the ridges where there are no buildings.
 Also, the course of the Susquehanna River is visible as is Chesapeake Bay - again, no buildings.
-Philadelphia and Baltimore are portrayed by the greatest concentration of black dots, i.e., a densely built up area: many buildings.
+Philadelphia and Baltimore are portrayed by the greatest concentration of black dots, i.e., a densely built-up area: many buildings.